 For more information about our international partners, please contact email@example.com.

-Shoaib was born and raised in Kabul, Afghanistan, and is fluent in Persian / Dari, English, and Russian.
-He has a graduate degree in Law and once worked for the UNHCR.
+Shoaib was born and raised in Kabul, Afghanistan.
+He has a graduate degree in Law and Graduate certificate in the Christian Ministry.

 Shoaib loves the way media can reach people with the gospel message in places that restrict religious freedom.
 “Not only to scatter the seeds,” he says, “but also to disciple those who choose to follow Jesus.”

 Shoaib enjoys cycling and playing chess to keep his body and mind in shape.
 Places he would love to see?
 The Great Wall of China and the Great Pyramids of Egypt.

 Since coming to Square One in 1985, Nora has done all kinds of things.
 She has found that, whatever the needs, God works it out.
 She often says: “I love it when a plan comes together!”
 Nora believes God has called her to support those who preach the Word.
 “If I can take something off your plate so you can concentrate on what you do best… that’s what I’m here for.”